hove-io/transit_model/src/documentation/ntfs_fare_conversion_v2_to_V1.md

 ## Conversion of an OD fare on a specific line
 ### Description in V2 model
-An OD fare on a specific line is described in the V2 fare sytem as:
+An OD fare on a specific line is described in the V2 fare system as:
 * A ticket in `tickets.txt` (with an ID) with:
   * A `ticket price` with a validity period, and only a euro currency
-  * One `ticket use` without transfers, and empty bording and alighting times
+  * One `ticket use` not allowing transfers, and empty bording and alighting times
   * One `ticket use perimeter` with only the specified line (and no exclusion)
   * One `ticket use restriction` of type `OD`